 Spring Chicken Pot Pie

-This delicious one-pan spring chicken pot pie with spinach and herbs is quick to make and is topped with crispy phyllo pastry instead of puff pastry for a lighter finish.
+This delicious one-pan spring chicken pot pie with spinach, peas, asparagus, leeks and herbs is quick to make and is topped with crispy buttery phyllo pastry instead of puff pastry for a lighter finish.
 Perfect for when you want a hearty meal with all the fresh flavours of spring.

 How to make a chicken pot pie quickly?

 This recipe like a lot of my recipes is all about some very useful kitchen hacks.
-This is a dish you can throw together super fast especially if you are like me and have some basics always stocked in your freezer.
+This is a dish you can throw together fast especially if you are like me and have some basics always stocked in your fridge or freezer.
 I always stock frozen peas and spinach and you will always find some puff pastry and phyllo in there too.
 They all come in handy.
 I love to add spinach to a lots of dishes I make especially curries and soups along with frozen peas so they are great to have to add some more nutrition, colour and protein to dishes.
 I also always add fresh or frozen spinach to my smoothies.
-Ofcourse fresh is great too but I often stock both fresh and frozen.

 How to make spring chicken pot pie?